 Tips & Warnings: Do not carry too many things in your hands.
 During the climb, everyone climbs in a row, holding hands.
 You can leave your belongs inside of the lockers.
 Wear some water shoes.
 The waterfall is open from 8:30 am to 4:00 pm.
 Reservations are not required.

-Bamboo River Rafting: in a bamboo canoe by the Martha Brae River.
-The guide had lots of experience, and took us on an amazing tour.
-Along the way we stopped to buy drinks and souvenirs.
+Rafting in a bamboo canoe by the Martha Brae River.
+Along the way you can stop to buy drinks, souvenirs and swim.

 Visiting Jamaica was a very remarkable experience.
 We were lucky enough to catch beautiful sunny days.
 The beaches are beautiful and the people were very responsive.
 We really enjoyed the food, the music and getting to see a lots of exotic places.